babylonhealth/lit-fhir/README.md

 ## Releasing

-A tag of the form `\d+.\d+.\d+` will publish the generated modules with that semver A tag of the form `g\d+.\d+.\d+` will publish the generator module with that semver (and the common module, if not already released with that semver.
+A tag of the form `\d+.\d+.\d+` will publish the generated modules with that semver A tag of the form `g\d+.\d+.\d+(-\d+)?` will publish the generator module with that semver (and the common module, if not already released with that semver.
 For that reason, generator module should always be tagged with whatever version of the generated libs it currently depends on)

 ---